brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-06.md

 "We really need to work on your language.
 You never used to swear before."

 "Oh my Goddess, she's going to kill me.
 She's going to induce insanity and make me eat poisonous spiders.
-I'll be torn apart by angry horses*."
+I'll be torn apart by angry horses\[^116-4]."

 "I would have gone with werewolves, but it's your fatalistic fantasy."